Jump to…

 Role prices will also be used for revenue tracking later when the project is in progress.

-If you want to use different role prices for the project than the default ones, you can easily modify role prices on a quote level.
+If you want to use role prices for the project that are different from the default ones, you can easily modify role prices on a quote level.
 To do this, click the Modify role prices button next to the pricing method field.
 You can then adjust the selling price of each role for this particular project.

 Note!
 If you want to modify role prices for the project it’s important to do it before you start adding services and roles to the quote.
 This way, Scoro will automatically use the updated role price(s) when you start adding services.
 If you modify role prices after you’ve added services to the quote, the unit price on the quote line will not be updated retrospectively.
 The updated role prices would then affect only revenue calculation later on in the project.